This post may contain affiliate links. Please read our disclosure policy.

 How to Make Coco Bread

-1. Prep and Combine Dry Ingredients – line a large baking sheet with parchment paper or lightly grease with butter and set aside.
-In a large bowl, add flour, instant yeast, sugar, salt and whisk until well combined, set aside.
+I start by lining a large baking sheet with parchment paper or lightly greasing it with butter.
+Then, in a large bowl, I add the flour, instant yeast, sugar, and salt, whisking everything together until well combined before setting it aside.

-2. Combine Wet Ingredients – in another bowl, add the melted (slightly cooled) butter, warmed coconut milk, and whisked egg.
-Whisk mixture together until well combined.
+In another bowl, I mix the melted (but slightly cooled) butter, warmed coconut milk, and the whisked egg.
+I whisk this mixture together until it’s nicely blended.

-3. Add Dry Ingredients to Wet – add half the flour mixture to the egg mixture bowl and stir, continue to add the remaining flour until a soft dough has formed (soft texture is good).
+Next, I add half of the flour mixture to the egg mixture and give it a good stir.
+I continue adding the remaining flour until a soft dough forms—this soft texture is just what I’m looking for!

-4. Knead the Dough: turn dough (transfer) onto a lightly floured surface and knead for about 5 minutes or until a smooth dough ball forms, which bounces back quickly when poked.
+I transfer the dough onto a lightly floured surface and knead it for about 5 minutes.
+I know it’s ready when it forms a smooth ball that bounces back quickly when poked.

-5. Wait for Dough to Rise – place dough in a large mixing bowl, and drizzle with approx. 2 tbsps of olive oil, ensuring all surfaces of the dough is fully coated.
-Cover with a damp dish towel or shower cap, placing in a warm area for an hour or until dough has doubled in size.
+Then, I place the dough in a large mixing bowl and drizzle about 2 tablespoons of olive oil over it, ensuring every surface is coated.
+I cover the bowl with a damp dish towel or shower cap and let it sit in a warm spot for about an hour, or until the dough doubles in size.

 dough doubled in size after riding for one hour.